 If you would like to see more of the monumental statuary from Washington, D.C, please visit these galleries;

-Please visit my photography portfolio at Fotolia by clicking on the links below;
+Please visit my photography portfolio at Fotolia by Adobe Stock by clicking on the link below;